President's Cabinet

 Vice Provost for Student Success & Engagement

-Dr. Hansen-Kieffer leads the Division of Student Success and Engagement in their pursuit to develop and nurture the whole student through a holistic cocurriculum that continually assesses the outcome of each student's learning and character development.
-Her areas of oversight include: The Academic Success Office, Agape Center, Athletics, Career and Professional Development Center, Campus Ministries, The Engle Health and Counseling Center, Student Engagement, Leadership Programs, and Residence Life & Housing.
-She has been a frequent presenter and consultant on assessment and how assessment informs and improves Student Affairs work.
+Dr. Giovannetti leads the Division of Student Success and Engagement in their pursuit to develop and nurture the whole student through a holistic cocurriculum that continually assesses the outcome of each student's learning and character development.
+Her areas of oversight include: The Academic Success Office, Agape Center, Career and Professional Development Center, Campus Ministries, The Engle Health and Counseling Center, Student Engagement, Leadership Programs and Residence Life & Housing.
+She also serves as advisor to the Student Government Association (SGA).

 Interim Provost